wgreene310/pde1dm/README.md

 for the singularity at this point; `pde1dm` does not.
 Also, `pdepe` supports an event detection capability; `pde1dm` currently does not support events.

-Several examples and basic documentation are included.
+Several examples and basic documentation are included in the [user guide](documents/pde1dM_manual.pdf).
 An excellent introduction to solving PDE with the `pdepe` function is Professor Howard's note,
 [Partial Differential Equations in MATLAB 7.0](http://www.math.tamu.edu/~phoward/m442/pdemat.pdf).